Firesphere/silverstripe-newsmodule/README.md

 # On to the news.
 From ModelAdmin.
 Silverstripe Newsmodule.
 =======================

+I am aware of the build failing.
+I'm not going to fix this soon, because I don't have time.

 # WARNING

 This latest version has a different multiselectfield!
 If you have the old multiselectfield, manually delete it and then run composer update.